flyingraptor/AMOD-detection-comparison/README.md

 > [!NOTE]
 > Please note that our deep learning code is developed and tested on Linux.
 Windows is not officially supported.

-### Announcements:
-* Feb 4 2025: You can run mock tests using the small-scale, tailored data we provide.
-See `data/AMOD_MOCK`!

 ### Preliminaries [For 🐳 Docker users]:
 <details>
 <summary> Install Docker?
 (Ubuntu) </summary>